-What is the Open Award Centre (OAC)?
+What is an Open Award Centre (OAC)?

-The OAC is an Award Unit without membership restrictions.
+An OAC is an Award Centre without membership restrictions.
 It is a way for Participants to complete their Award when the Award is not offered at their school, university or local organisation.
 Some young people do not have access to organisations which deliver the Award, but the OAC can bring the Duke of Ed to you!
 It is also a useful way for participants to transfer their Award registration when leaving their school/club and are keen to complete their Award.

 Find your Local Open Award Centre

 Each state or territory has Open Award Centres dedicated to running your Open Award – see list below.